gramineproject/contrib/Intel-Confidential-Compute-for-X/README.md

 * [Intel® Confidential Compute for Memcached](workloads/memcached/)
 * [Intel® Confidential Compute for MySQL](workloads/mysql/)

-One can easily graminize more applications with the interactive script by studying the prepared application, and adjusting the settings and templates as needed.

-The interactive script also provides a test feature.
+For these applications, the interactive script also provides a test feature.
 With a single command, users can generate a non-production, Gramine-protected Docker image.
 This image is signed with a dummy key and must only be used for experimentation and learning.

+One can easily graminize more applications with the interactive script by studying the prepared application, and adjusting the settings and templates as needed.

 ## Prerequisites